mangtronix/MusicDevices/WeeklySchedule2.md

 - Rest of semester

 ## Homework - Week 8.1
-*Record* five sounds from your environment
+- *Record* five sounds from your environment

-*Download* and try Fusion
+- *Download* and try Fusion

+- *Work* on your Midterm project.
+The midterm is due Monday March 30 _before_ class

 <!--
 **Think** of a project idea